influxdata/docs-v2/content/flux/v0.x/get-started/_index.md

 1. A `from()` function to retrieve data from the data source.
 2. `range()`, `filter()`, or both to filter data based on column values.
-3. A `mean()` function to calculate the average a values in a column returned from the data source.
+3. A `mean()` function to calculate the average of values returned from the data source.
 4. A `yield()` function to yield results to the user.

-Each function is chained together using the [pipe-forward operator](#pipe-forward-operator).

 ### Pipe-forward operator
-The pipe-forward operator (`|>`) is the metaphorical pipeline that takes the output of one function and pipes into another function as input.
+In Flux script, functions are "chained" together using the **pipe-forward operator** (`|>`). which takes the output of one function and pipes it forward as intput into the next function.

 Ultimately, Flux is designed to retrieve data from data source and pipe it through a processing pipeline that shapes the data into something usable by the user.

 {{< page-nav next="/flux/v0.x/get-started/data-model/" >}}